brendanhay/gogol/gogol-groups-migration/README.md

 ## Description

-A client library for the Groups Migration API.
+A client library for the Google Groups Migration.

 ## Contribute